jakutis/jakutis.github.io/_posts/2013-03-14-why-i-quit-facebook.markdown

 I've also closed my Google account.
 I didn't use any of the services that require a Google login.
 I host the email server myself - postfix-spamassassin combo is easy to setup and run without any maintenance.

 Same for GitHub - I did not use any of their best features - issue tracking, in-place editing, commit commenting.
-I have my little cgit install works like a pro, infinite private repositories
+I have my little cgit+gitolite install works like a champ, infinite private repositories.

 As for Twitter - I prefer RSS.